-- last but not the least, it has enormous capacity to address negative climate impact.
+- Having an enormous capacity to address negative climate impact.

 To Sum Up

-Overall, IoT is greatly assisting to reduce carbon footprint.
-The most important aspects of the industry are to maintain food security for the population, production efficiency, and decreasing the negative impact on climate.
+Overall, IoT is greatly assisting in reducing carbon footprint.
+The most important aspects of the industry are to maintain food security for the population, production efficiency, and decrease the negative impact on climate.

 IoT in agriculture allows smart farming to take a beneficial turn in enhancing the industry.
-Relevant environmental, meteorological and chemical land use data gathering and monitoring, alongside other complex IoT solutions improve overall decision-making for landowners and growers.
+Relevant environmental, meteorological, and chemical land use data gathering and monitoring, alongside other complex IoT solutions, improve overall decision-making for landowners and growers.
 Based on this, we are able to address any circumstances and react timely.
-It saves crops, it saves our efforts, improves the productivity of agriculture, as well as it provides alerts and effective responses to environmental needs.
+It saves crops, saves our efforts, improves the productivity of agriculture, as well as provides alerts and effective responses to environmental needs.

-Together with Softengi, we can successfully create a positive impact with IoT projects on agriculture.
+Together with Softengi, you can successfully create a positive impact with IoT projects on agriculture.